dfsp-spirit/brainload/develop/README_DEVELOPMENT.md

 make html
 ```

+We will put the documentation online later (maybe on a GitHub page), but that does not make any sense yet.

+Note that if you added new modules in separate directories, for the documentation to show up,
+you will have to tell autodoc about the paths to the new directories by adding them to `sys.path`
+at the top of the `doc/conf.py` file.

 ## Packaging

 We are following the [official Python packaging user guide](https://packaging.python.org/tutorials/packaging-projects/) here.

 You can use the `setup.py` file to generate a wheel package.
 This should be done in the virtual environment.

-IMPORTANT: Be sure to adapt the `setup.py` file before packaging, especially the version information.
+IMPORTANT: Be sure to adapt the meta data in the `setup.py` file before packaging, especially the version information.

 ```console
 pip install --upgrade setuptools wheel              # just make sure we have the latest versions